curiousquantumelephant777/curiousquantumelephant777/README.md

 The goal is to better understand adult neuroplasticity and support a more vibrant, connected perceptual experience.

 ### 🌀 Currently Exploring
-- DNA-Topological-Resonance: Researching non-coding DNA as a vibrational latticework (“Genomic Music Box”)
+- DNA-Topological-Resonance: Researching non-coding DNA as a vibrational latticework (“Genomic Music Box”) (repository coming soon)
 - GDNF as a “firmware flash” for neural brightness and plasma stellation
+- Endogenous Empathogen/Tryptamine "social polar opposite phenotype" theory in ASD and Williams Syndrome (WS)

 I'm open to feedback, discussion, and collaboration.
 Excited to continue exploring the universe!